splunk/splunk-connect-for-syslog/docs/sources/Arcsight/index.md

 | SC4S_LISTEN_CEF_TCP_PORT      | empty string      | Enable a TCP port for this specific vendor product using the number defined |
 | SC4S_LISTEN_MICROFOCUS_ARCSIGHT_TCP_PORT      | empty string      | Deprecated equivalent of above variable.
 This is included for backward compatibility and will be removed in a future version. _Do not use_ in new installations. |

+* NOTE:  Set only _one_ set of CEF variables for the entire SC4S deployment, regardless of how many ports are in use by this CEF source (or any others).
+See the "Common Event Format" source documentation for more information.

 ### Verification

 An active site will generate frequent events use the following search to check for new events